 Simply slot it into an ATM machine and select change PIN.
 However if your Card is missing call your bank and block it as soon as possible.

-It will make you to believe that there is a problem with your card and that by submitting your PIN the problem will be solved.
-Never make the mistake of revealing your PIN under any circumstances, not even to bank official.
+The email or SMS will attempt to make you believe that there is a problem with your card and that by submitting your PIN the problem will be solved.
+Never make the mistake of revealing your PIN under any circumstances, not even to a bank official.

 Never fall for that no matter how compelling.
 Your PIN grants access to your account, do not disclose it to anyone.
 Do not forget to change your PIN from time to time.